 Proponents of speed dating claim it's time efficient and the structure of the event eliminates the need of trying to figure out how to introduce yourself or needing to create a situation where you can start a conversation with someone.
 The circumstances allow participants to come alone without feeling awkward or out of place.

 A 2005 study at the University of Pennsylvania found that most people make their decision to accept or reject a potential partner within the first three seconds of meeting and issues such as religion, previous marriages, and smoking habits weren't as important as expected.

 A 2006 study in Edinburgh, Scotland, found that conversation about travel resulted in more matches than conversation about films.

 Various studies of speed dating events came to the general conclusion that women were more selective than men.
 The above mentioned University of Pennsylvania study reported that the average man was chosen by 34% of the women and the average woman was chosen by 49% of the men.

-Now, with all this said about speed dating being a relatively new phenomenon…
+Now, with all this said about speed dating being a relatively recent phenomenon…